 6. Grandparents Joining MDHSA / Assisting with Homeschooling:

 IMPORTANT: Please review the GRANDPARENT CLAUSE to learn who the Grandparent Clause applies to and how Grandparents and/or Parents (in these situations) are to join MDHSA and complete the Membership Application.

 The membership year runs from June 1 to May 31.
 Newsletters are printed from August through June of the next year.

 The first newsletter to be published in the new membership year will be in August.
 If you join before July 15th, you will receive the new membership year’s August Newsletter.
 If you join MDHSA any time after July 15th of the new Membership Year, your Newsletters will not be sent to you until the month after you have joined.
-However, you will be able to access them by logging in on the Membership area of the website to view the previous months’ newsletters.
+However, you will be able to access them by logging in on the Local Support Group Login button of the website to view the previous months’ (or years) newsletters.
 Please do not share the newsletter, as this is one of the benefits of being a member of MDHSA.

 All members automatically receive the newsletters by e-mail.
 If you desire to have the newsletter ALSO sent to a snail mail address, it is an extra $5 or $40 for the full membership year.
 We encourage you to receive it by e-mail only as it incurs more expense and it requires more effort on the part of our VOLUNTEER newsletter editor to print hard copies, add labels, and take them to the post office and mail them.
 Pro-rated members receive the newsletter by e-mail only, not postal mail.

 Although the Membership Year runs from June 1 to May 31, current members will receive their final newsletter for the year in June.
 New members, who register before July 15, will receive the June newsletter by e-mail only, NOT postal mail, if they register before July 15, as a courtesy in case there are upcoming summer activities.
 There are no newsletters in July and January.